-Pre-PodiatryTo enter a school or college of podiatric medicine, one must first complete a minimum of three years or 90 semester hours of college credit at an accredited institution.
+To enter one of the nine schools or colleges of podiatric medicine, you must first complete a minimum of three years or 90 semester hours of college credit at an accredited institution.
 Over 97% of the students who enter a college of podiatric medicine have a bachelor' s degree.
 Many have also completed some graduate study.

-Actual minimum semester credit hour requirements for all of the schools and colleges of podiatric medicine include the following prerequisites: (all science courses require a lab)
+Actual minimum semester credit hour requirements for all of the schools and colleges of podiatric medicine include the following prerequisites:

-- Biology (8-12 semester hours)
+- Principles of Biology (8-12 semester hours)

-- Chemistry (8 semester hours)
+- General Chemistry I and II (8 semester hours)

-- Organic Chemistry (8 semester hours)
+- Organic Chemistry I and II (8 semester hours)

-- Physics (8 semester hours)
+- Physics I and II (8 semester hours)

 - English (6-8 semester hours)